Ashley Tisdale: 2005–2009: Breakthrough with films and music

-Tisdale returned to her role as Sharpay Evans in High School Musical 2 (2007).
+Tisdale reprised her role as Sharpay Evans in High School Musical 2 (2007).
 The film was viewed by seventeen million people during its premiere, making it the most-watched movie on cable television.
 She received positive reviews for her performance in the film, which earned two Primetime Emmy Awards nominations.
 The film's soundtrack topped the Billboard 200, selling 615,000 copies in its first week of release.
-Tisdale was cast in the animated Disney Channel series Phineas and Ferb, which debuted immediately after High School Musical 2, as the voice of Candace Flynn.
-The show earned ten million viewers and became the most-watched animated series among kids and tweens in 2010.
+Tisdale was later cast in the animated Disney Channel series Phineas and Ferb, which debuted immediately after High School Musical 2, as the voice of Candace Flynn.
+The series debuted to ten million viewers and became the most-watched animated series among kids and tweens in 2010.
 Phineas and Ferb has also received acclaim by critics and has won three Primetime Emmy Awards.
 Tisdale remained on the series until its conclusion in 2015, appearing in various television films in the role as well.

 In 2008, Tisdale formed her own production company, Blondie Girl Productions.
 The television film Picture This (2008) marked Tisdale's debut as an executive producer and as an actress in a leading role; she played Mandy Gilbert, an unpopular and bullied teenager.
 The film premiered on ABC Family in 2008 to 4.3 million viewers.
-Tisdale again appeared as Sharpay Evans in High School Musical 3: Senior Year, which premiered in October 2008.
+Tisdale again appeared as Sharpay Evans in High School Musical 3: Senior Year, which was released in October 2008.
 It earned $42 million in its domestic opening weekend, and grossed a total of $255 million worldwide.
 Her performance in the film earned her critical acclaim, earning an MTV Movie Award for "Breakthrough Performance Female" in 2009.
 Owen Gleiberman of Entertainment Weekly labeled her one of film's breakout stars, and Mark Kermode said Tisdale was 2008's "best supporting actress".